3MAH/3mah.github.io/scripts/README.md

 ## Inputs

-The Microgen and fedoo renders need TPMS / lattice / Kelvin meshes — 14 files totalling ~330 MB.
+The microgen and fedoo renders need TPMS / lattice / Kelvin meshes — 14 files totalling ~330 MB.
 They are too large for git and are kept locally (uncommitted, gitignored) at: